 Today we’re diving into how to write an elevator pitch.
 Spoiler: your elevator pitch isn’t just meant for brands.
 It’s also meant for the snarky moms at preschool pickup.

-IE 36: How to Write a Killer Elevator Pitch
+IE 36: How to Write an Elevator Pitch

 So much of what we do as bloggers and influencers is often thought of as just messing around on social media.
 That’s so not the case though.
 All of our social media is our marketing.
 It is and should be strategic in what we share.
 It’s time for us to be able to articulate this.

 First things first, let’s talk about what is an elevatory pitch?
 You can’t write one without knowing what it is.

 An elevator pitch is a quick, succinct way to explain what you do in about 1 sentence.
 The name comes from being able to say it “in an elevator” when you meet a stranger.